eboto/sslol/README.md

 ...
 import sslol.{SSLOL, Site}
 ...
+SSLOL.initialize() // This needs to happen before your app's first web request because shenanigans.
+...
   def makeSafeRequests = {
     // There is only one "safe" way to use SSLOL.
-Accept any certificate whose SHA hash begins
+Accept any certificate whose SHA1 hash begins
     // with a particular, known, string (which you should _just know_ from examining the cert in your
-    // browser)
+    // browser or file system)
     SSLOL trust Site("evil.com", certShaStartsWith="a1dff43") inPlayground {
       // Any SSL connection you make while in this playground will accept
       // the cert from evil.com, as long as the SHA of its contents started with a1dff43